Congratulations on taking the initiative to secure yourself online and protect your identity! It’s a small but important step.

 If you’d rather read through a lot of the free content that is available on this website and on my YouTube channel, here’s where I recommend you start:

 Do you use the same password for multiple accounts?
-Is your password shorter than 12 characters?
-Can you easily say your password?
-If you answered “yes” to any of these questions, the first step you need to take is to create better passwords.
+Is it the same one you’ve used for years?
+If you answered “yes” to either of these questions, the first step you need to take is to create better passwords.

 This can be done a number of different ways, but here is where you can start: